California Unruh Civil Rights Act Compliance

 - Robust = Content must be robust enough so that it can be interpreted reliably by a wide variety of users and types of assistive technologies.

 Updates to WCAG are reflected in the version number.
 For example, the first release was WCAG 1.0.
-Subsequent releases include 2.0, 2.1, and we anticipate 2.2 updates in the coming months.
+Subsequent releases include 2.0, 2.1, and 2.2.
 A, AA and AAA represent the conformance level with A the minimum and AAA the maximum.

 WCAG is consistently referenced as the benchmark for accessibility standards.
 Conform with WCAG 2.0 AA, and you’re compliant with the ADA and the Unruh Act, as well as Section 508 and other international regulations.